josecdomber/dile-timestamp-to-date/README.md

 The date to display is entered by settimg a timestamp.

-It also posible to set a format to introduce de way to presente the date to the user.
+It also posible to set a format to introduce de way to present the date to the user.

 ```html
 <dile-timestamp-to-date